napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 Note that when writing your own plugin, such type annotations are nearly always optional, except in rare cases like `magicgui` function widgets.
-Here, for clarity, we've provided aliases that indicate how values of the type are being used and the level of generality that's possible (e.g., with `ArrayLike`).
+Here, for clarity, we've provided type names which indicate how values of the type are being used and the level of generality that's possible (e.g., with `ArrayLike`).

 ### Examples